tslearn-team/tslearn/tslearn/docs/shapelets.rst

 Shapelets are defined in [1]_ as "subsequences that are in some sense maximally representative of a class".
-Unformally, if we assume a binary classification setting, a shapelet is said discriminant if it is **present** in most series of one class and absent from series of the other class.
+Informally, if we assume a binary classification setting, a shapelet is discriminant if it is **present** in most series of one class and absent from series of the other class.
 To assess the level of presence, one uses shapelet matches: